DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 region).
-Although ICT infrastructure was included in the Community Housing and Infrastructure Needs Survey (CHINS), the last CHINS collection occurred in 2006, and the survey has since been discontinued.[^51] A key report on internet in remote communities produced by the Australian Communications and Media Authority (the communications regulator), published in 2008, relied heavily on this data.
+Although ICT infrastructure was included in the Community Housing and Infrastructure Needs Survey (CHINS), the last CHINS collection occurred in 2006, and the survey has since been discontinued.[^51] A key report on internet use in remote communities produced by the Australian Communications and Media Authority (the communications regulator), published in 2008, relied heavily on this data.
 Telstra’s Telecommunications Action Plan for Remote Indigenous